 The poet was famous during her lifetime for works that could represent her own identity with power and distinction, and ‘Woman Work’ is surely one of the best examples of the style.
 Whether or not the “Woman” is meant to be an aspect of Angelou herself is unclear, but the complexity of emotion used to build up the poem makes it a very clearly very personal work for the late author, one that is an excellent example of her powerful style and insightful prose as well.

 Woman Work Analysis

-The second verse, and the rest of the poem afterwards, follows a more typical structure: four verses of four lines each, rhyming in an ABCB pattern.
-The shortness of each line and verse stands in noticeable contrast to the lengthy and demanding list that constituted the first verse, and gives this verse a more calmed atmosphere.
-The verse itself is heavily laden with natural imageries.
+The second verse of ‘Woman Work’, and the rest of the poem afterwards, follow a more typical structure: four verses of four lines each, rhyming in an ABCB pattern.
+The shortness of each line and verse stands in noticeable contrast to the lengthy and demanding list that constituted the first verse and gives this verse a calm atmosphere.
+The verse itself is heavily laden with natural imagery.
 It invokes images of sun, rain, and dewdrops (and so plants by association).
-The woman seems to be petitioning to the natural world, but she isn’t asking for anything more than for it to do what it is supposed to do — she wants the sun to shine, and the rain to fall.
-This stands in stark contrast to the theme of slavery indicated in the opening verse; rather than railing against what is unnatural, she is instead yearning for the world to deliver her phenomenon that are entirely natural.
+The woman seems to be petitioning the natural world, but she isn’t asking for anything more than for it to do what it is supposed to do — she wants the sun to shine, and the rain to fall.
+This stands in stark contrast to the theme of slavery indicated in the opening verse; rather than railing against what is unnatural, she is instead yearning for the world to deliver her phenomenon that is entirely natural.

 ‘Til I can rest again.